 The usual process for extracting essential oil is via steam distillation or mechanical pressing; both of these processes will not work with vanilla beans.

 The most common and best forms of vanilla “oil” available on the market are vanilla extract or vanilla absolute.

-Vanilla extract is made by soaking chopped beans in alcohol for several months to extract the flavour while vanilla absolute is made by solvent extraction via various methods with the best being alcohol or carbon dioxide extraction.
-Organic vanilla can also be stepped in a carrier oil for several weeks to produce an excellent aromatic oil.
-You can make this oil yourself at home (recipe below).
+Vanilla extract is made by soaking chopped beans in alcohol for several months to extract the flavor while vanilla absolute is made by solvent extraction via various methods.

 What Are the Benefits of Vanilla Oil?

 Vanilla oil contains excellent antioxidant properties, which is useful for treating aging skin, healing damaged skin, and smoothing out wrinkles.

 Pure vanilla extract has anti-inflammatory properties, which help reduce stress on the body and assist internal functions to work more effectively.